ONNX Quantization#

 1. Preparing the Float Model and Calibration Set#

-Before running vai_q_onnx, prepare the float model and calibration set, including the files as listed
+, prepare the float model and calibration set, including these files:

 2. (Recommended) Pre-processing on the Float Model#

-Pre-processing is to transform a float model to prepare it for quantization.
+Pre-processing transforms a float model to prepare it for quantization.
 It consists of the following three optional steps:

-Symbolic shape inference: This is best suited for transformer models.
+Symbolic shape inference: It is best-suited for transformer models.

 ONNX shape inference.